StuartGJohnson/urdf_tools/README.md

 This code was developed from my concept via GPT5 (OpenAI, August-September 2025).
 This progressed as follows:

 - I suggested to GPT5 that it would be useful to have a tool which converted xacro robot files to something viewable in github.
 I suggested perhaps an .stl file (via the python package cadquery), since I have had some luck with that.
 I first asked for comments.
 - GPT5 suggested using urdfpy and generating a .glb file.
 This would retain the appearance of the robot as specified in the xacro file.
 Other suggestions included using blender.
 But, I only resort to GUIs when absolutely necessary or appropriate.
 I asked GPT5 to generate the urdfpy-based code.
 It turns out GPT5 was in error about .glb file viewing being supported by github: github does not support .glb file viewing.
 It is critical to have GPT5 check its assumptions at this phase of a project!
+It also turns out you really don't need cadquery to produce an stl file.
+Read on.
 - I attempted to pip install urdfpy, but could never resolve conflicts in dependencies.
 I told GPT5 this.
 - GPT5 suggested some install alternatives.
 I could not get these to work.
 I informed GPT5.
 - GPT5 suggested using yourdfpy, which did pip install successfully.